Al-Qalam: Coherence with adjacent surahs

 The idea of textual relation between the verses of a chapter has been discussed under various titles such as nazm and munasabah in non-English literature and coherence, text relations, intertextuality, and unity in English literature.
 Hamiduddin Farahi, an Islamic scholar of the Indian subcontinent, is known for his work on the concept of nazm, or coherence, in the Quran.
 Fakhruddin al-Razi (died 1209 CE), Zarkashi (died 1392) and several other classical as well as contemporary Quranic scholars have contributed to the studies.

 Connection with previous surah

 Surah Al-Mulk (67) and Surah Qalam (68) form a pair with regard to their subject matter.
 Thus there is no principal difference between the central themes and topics of the two.
 The difference lies in the style, nature of arguments and the tone adopted.
 In Surah Mulk, the Quraysh are warned of the Day of Judgement, while in Surah Qalam they are warned of the punishment which a people necessarily face if they deny their punishment of the Day of Judgement, similar is the warning sounded in this sūrah.
-However, this sūrah is more stern in its tone. surah Mulk focused on believing in Allah, this surah Qalam focuses on believing in His Messenger, Muhammad.
+However, this sūrah is sterner in its tone.
+Surah Mulk focused on believing in Allah, this surah Qalam focuses on believing in His Messenger, Muhammad.